shubham104084/LIGGGHTS-Flexible-Fibers-EP/README.md

 (a) Bi-linear elastoplastic bond model (plasticity) <br />
 (b) Cohesive zone based bond model <br/>

-In this version the axial, shear, bending and twisting springs are decoupled, i.e, yielding in one mode will not affect the stiffnesses of the other modes.
+In this version the axial, shear, bending and twisting springs are decoupled in yielding, i.e, yielding in one mode will not affect the stiffnesses of the other modes.
+However, user can adjust the yielding crtiteria for each spring individually.
 To see more details about the above included models please refer/cite the paper below:

 If you find this work helpful, please cite the above papers below along with the LIGGGHTS and  Matt Schramm's papers.